build

 defaults.auto_pushconfig option istrue(the default) - The

-If the target has no storage profile, auto-push is silently skipped.
-If the push fails, a warning is printed but the command exits successfully – the snapshot is still available locally and can be retried with clonit push.
+Non-fatal.
+If the push fails, a warning is printed but the command exits successfully – the snapshot is still available locally and can be retried with clonit push <target>.

-To disable auto-push globally, set defaults.auto_push: false in the config file or CLONIT_DEFAULTS__AUTO_PUSH=false in the environment.
+To disable auto-push globally, set defaults.auto_push: false in the config file or CLONIT_DEFAULTS_AUTO_PUSH=false in the environment.
+Builds and ephemeral runs triggered from the web UI follow the same config gate.

 Examples